star141421/15puzzle/README.md

 # 15puzzle
-A multi-threading 15-puzzle solver in C++, using 8+7 disjoint pattern database and IDA*.
+A simple 15-puzzle solver in C++, using 6+6+3 disjoint pattern database and IDA*.

-To gengerate the database in multi-threads, you should have at least 1GB RAM for the program.
-It will cost ~20s on a 8-core mordern laptop.
+Gengerate the database in RAM when launch.
+You should have at least 128MB RAM for the program.
+On my AMD Ryzen 7 5800H 3.2GHz, GCC 12.1 -O3 -march=native -mtune=native
+Gen DB costs 1.3s
+For the 17 hardest 80-step puzzles, average time = 7.1s
+For 10000 random puzzle, average time = 4.232ms (get random permutaion untill 10000 legal puzzles)

+(Using no pragma besides -O2 cost 4% more time)

-The IDA* part is still single-thread, might be improved later.
+The multi-thread version code might be implemented later.